MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-automatic-diagnostic-log-collection-tzl.md

 ---
-title: Proactively collect diagnostic logs when an alert gets raised on Azure Stack Hub
+title: Proactive diagnostic log collection in Azure Stack Hub
-description: How to configure proactive log collection in Azure Stack Hub Help + Support.
+description: Learn how to configure proactive diagnostic log collection in Azure Stack Hub Help + support.
 author: justinha
 ms.topic: article
 ms.date: 04/17/2020
 ms.author: justinha
 ms.reviewer: shisab
 ms.lastreviewed: 04/17/2020

+# Intent: As an Azure Stack Hub user, I want to proactively collect diagnostic logs when an alert gets raised so logs are uploaded automatically for analysis before opening a case with CSS.
+# Keyword: proactive diagnostic log collection azure stack hub

 ---
-# Send Azure Stack Hub diagnostic logs proactively
+# Proactive diagnostic log collection in Azure Stack Hub

 ::: moniker range=">= azs-2002"

 You can save time with customer support by proactively collecting diagnostic logs when an alert gets raised on Azure Stack Hub.

 If system health conditions need to be investigated, the logs can be uploaded automatically for analysis before opening a support case with Microsoft Customer Support Services (CSS).

 ## Steps to configure proactive log collection